jmwalchessen/academic-kickstart/content/publication/wildfires/index.md

 +++
-title = "Feature Engineering for Entity Resolution with Arabic Names:  Improving Estimates of Observed Casualties in the Syrian Civil War" date = 2019-12-13T00:00:00 draft = false
+title = "Predictive Inference of a Wildfire Risk Pipeline in the United States" date = 2019-12-13T00:00:00 draft = false